 Adequate and suitable off-street parking shall be provided for all new developments, including residential conversions and redevelopment.
-This shall be based on a minimum of two spaces per dwelling up to 3 beds, and a minimum of 3 spaces per dwelling of 4 beds and more, except where it can be demonstrated that a lower provision would not cause significant harm in terms of highway safety.
-In the case of dwellings particularly targeted at people of retirement age and above, a lower provision may be justified.
+This shall be based on a minimum of two spaces per dwelling up to 3 beds, and a minimum of 3 spaces per dwelling of 4 beds and more, except where it can be demonstrated that a different standard of provision would not cause significant harm in terms of highway safety.
+In the case of dwellings particularly targeted at older and less mobile people, a lower provision may be justified.

-Wherever possible, dwellings provided for the specific use of older age groups should incorporate at least one fully accessible parking space for larger mobility vehicles, designed in a way which allows wheelchair users to board and alight from vehicles by means of a tail lift or suitable ramp.
+Wherever possible, dwellings provided for the specific use of older and less mobile people should incorporate at least one fully accessible parking space for larger mobility vehicles, designed in a way which allows wheelchair users to board and alight from the side and rear of vehicles.